Reverse Mortgage Calculator

 What Factors Affect Reverse Mortgage Costs?

-Reverse mortgage outcomes are influenced by interest rates, borrower age, home value, available equity, disbursement method, fees, and the length of time the loan remains outstanding.
-Higher draw amounts and longer borrowing periods generally increase total interest and reduce remaining home equity.
+Reverse mortgage costs are affected by interest rates, borrower age, home value, available equity, disbursement method, mortgage insurance premiums, closing costs, servicing fees, and how long the loan remains outstanding.

 What the Results Show

-After you click Calculate, the tool displays your estimated mortgage balance, upfront advance, total interest, total withdrawals, equity remaining, and projected home value at the end of the selected draw period.
-It also provides annual and monthly schedules, along with charts that visualize balance growth and equity changes.
+After you click Calculate, the tool displays the estimated ending mortgage balance, upfront advance, total interest, total withdrawals, projected home value, and estimated equity remaining at the end of the selected draw period.

 FAQs